mattias-skold/EnhancedExportDocumentation/support-site/index.md

-## Creating customizations
+## Edit templates
-The Admin hub is the place for creating customizations.
+The Admin hub is the place for editing templates .
 While creating customization can be a bit technical, it’s fairly easy to copy an existing template and make minor changes like adding or removing fields without technical knowledge.

-Simple customizations
+Simple Modifications

 To make minor changes to an existing template – follow those steps:
 1. Go to the admin hub
 2. Select the template you want to make changes to in the left-hand